ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/application-state.md

 );
 ```

 The reducer listens for actions and then modifies the state accordingly.
 So let's start with our login action and figure out how it should affect the state.
 This action is taken by the login page, and it informs the store that we are initiating the login process.
-So all it needs to do is set the loading flag to true and clear any existing error message from a previous attempt (actually initiating the process will be done by something called an `effect` and we will get to that later).
+So all it needs to do is set the loading flag to true and clear any existing error message from a previous attempt (initiating the login process, which is asynchronous and thus not appropriate for a reducer, will be done by something called an `effect` and we will get to that later).

 We first express that requirement in our test.
 Notice that the reducer takes arguments consisting of the current state and the action being performed.